Fathers Who Care

 Join us for Our Annual

-Fatherhood Involvement and Empowering Event "West Side Men's Health Fair" on October 16, 2021 10am-2pm @ Loretto Hospital 645 S Central Avenue
+Fatherhood Involvement and Empowering Event "Annual Blood drive Summer Smash" on July 27, 2024 11am-3pm @ Loretto Hospital 645 S Central Avenue

 Come learn about common conditions affecting men, complimentary lunch, hear from panel of men's health specialists, receive free screenings.